Alwar fort

 Bala Quila also known Alwar Fort is a fort in Alwar in Indian state of Rajasthan.
 It is situated on a hill in the Aravalli Range, above the town of Alwar.
 The fort is 5 km long and is about 1.5 km wide.
 Bala fort was originally constructed by Nikumbh Rajputs who were one of ancient rulers in Rajasthan and belongs to suryavanshi clan.

 Nikumbh Rajputs and their successors moved to the southwestern part of India through Baroda and settled over eastern Khandesh during 15th century onwards due to the Mughals as the Mughal Empire was expanding in and around western India which was due to its close proximity to the capital of Delhi at that time.
 It was re-constructed in 1521 CE by Hasan Khan Mewati.
-In the following centuries it went to the Mughals.
+In the following centuries, it went to the Mughals.

 It was captured by the Rajput ruler Maharao Raja Pratap Singh of Alwar State.

-Major rivers like Narmada, Tapi, Girna basins were suitable for the Nikumbh Rajput warriors to settle down.
-As Rajputs found it as a suitable place for their successors due to it having ample of water and land for cultivation.
+Major rivers like the Narmada, Tapi, and Girna basins were suitable for the Nikumbh Rajput warriors to settle down.
+The Rajputs found it a suitable place for their successors due to its ample water and land for cultivation.